Pet Relocation to New Zealand

 Allowed

-Overview of Export Process
+Export Process and Timeline

 All pets must be implanted with a 15-digit ISO compliant microchip.

-• Rabies Vaccination
+2. Rabies Vaccination

 All pets must be vaccinated against Rabies or have received a booster within the last 12 months before travel.

-• Rabies Blood Test (RNATT)
+3. Rabies Blood Test (RNATT)

 All pets will be required to pass a Rabies Blood Test at least three months prior to travel.

-• Import Permit Application
+4. Import Permit Application

-Once the blood test has been passed (and endorsed by another veterinarian via the Official Vet Declaration), we can apply for their import permit, which takes approximately 2 months to process
+Once the blood test has been passed (and endorsed by another veterinarian via the Official Vet Declaration), we can apply for their import permit, which takes approximately 2 months to process.

-• Export Preparation (Cats)
+6. Export Preparation (Cats)

 Top Tip : the second dose of parasite treatments for cats and dogs can be administered at the same time the EHC is completed.

-• Completion of Travel Documentation
+7. Completion of Travel Documentation

-If you are considering taking your pet to New Zealand at any point in the next year, then we recommend getting the rabies vaccination early to minimise delays later on!
+If you are considering taking your pet to New Zealand at any point in the next year, then we recommend getting the Rabies vaccination early to minimise delays later on!

 Flight costs are based on the size of your pet's travel crate, which is determined by their measurements.
 This ensures your pet travels comfortably, safely and in compliance with IATA and airline regulations.

-What vaccinations will my pet need?
+What vaccinations will my pet need to travel to New Zealand?

 Other vaccinations are required and must be valid at the point of departure and administered (or boosted) within the previous 12 months.

 Starting around 40 days before the flight, dogs will require several blood tests at very specific stages prior to export.
+These include testing for Leptospirosis, Heartworm, Brucella Canis, Brucella Gibsoni and Babesia Gibsoni.

 To enter New Zealand, your pet will require a Rabies Blood Test Report, an Import Permit, and an Export Health Certificate.

 The import permit will be applied for once the Rabies Blood Test (RNATT) result has passed.
-The permit application takes around 6 weeks.
+The permit application takes around 6-8 weeks.
 It is useful to note that the permit office is closed in November and December; therefore, any applications made after this time will not be processed until February.

-The Export Health Certificate, can only be completed within 2 days of departing the UK, and must be completed by an Official Vet (OV) who ensures that your pet meets the entry requirements before the final sign-off, which can only be done at the airport, as this is when the travel crate is sealed for travel.
+The DEFRA Export Health Certificate can only be completed within 2 days of departing the UK, and must be completed by an Official Vet (OV) who ensures that your pet meets the entry requirements before the final sign-off, which can only be done at the airport, as this is when the travel crate is sealed for travel.

 This original document accompanies your pet on their journey, which will ensure they are permitted to enter the country without any delays!

-Will my pet need to quarantine?
+Will my pet need to quarantine when arriving in New Zealand?

 Pets will either arrive in Auckland or Christchurch, where they will be required to undertake the mandatory 10-day quarantine.
 There are several facilities to choose from, and we can advise on which might be most suitable depending on your location if you intend to collect yourself.